mochul/BusyBookingsReport/index.md

 Software Technologies (15 points):

 Technologies, Frameworks, and AI Tools:
   Frontend: React
   Backend: Node.js
-  Database: MongoDB (NoSQL document database)
+  Database: SQL
   Version Control: GitHub

-AI Tools Used:
+AI Tools Used: GitHub Copilot, Claude/GPT
-  GitHub Copilot: Automated code suggestions and completions directly in the IDE.
-  Claude/GPT: Code generation, debugging advice, and architectural suggestions.

-Rationale for AI Tools and Design Patterns:
-  Copilot is integrated into the coding environment, giving real-time suggestions and reducing trivial coding tasks.
-Claude/GPT, conversely, excels at reasoning about complex code blocks, helping to restructure code, improve performance, or debug tricky issues.
-Their combined usage significantly reduced development time and improved code readability.
+Rationale for AI Tools and Design Patterns: Copilot was useful because it was integrated into the coding environment and allowed to see various options for potential refactors and this helped us work faster.
+Claude/GPT o-1 preview helped us with code generation and reasoning when adding features.
+The combined usage of these two tools reduced development time and improved code readability.

 Design Patterns:

-Singleton Pattern: Makes sure there is a single instance of critical resources.
+Singleton Pattern: Makes sure there is a single instance of .
 Thisprevents resource wastage and complexity.
 Observer Pattern: Maintains a clear one-to-many relationship between components.
 For example, when a booking changes, observers (like the calendar UI and business dashboards) are automatically updated.
 Single Responsibility Principle: Ensures each module or class has one well-defined purpose, making code easier to test and refactor.
 This enhances scalability.